divanov2004/pset-4/README.md

 Prompt the user to enter a positive integer.
 Without using any `String` methods, compute the sum of all of the odd digits in the integer.

-Your code needs to support all integers in the range [`Number.MIN_SAFE_INTEGER`, `Number.MAX_SAFE_INTEGER`].
+Your code needs to support all integers in the range [`1`, `Number.MAX_SAFE_INTEGER`].
 Integers outside of this range, numbers with decimal components, and non-numeric values are invalid.
 Continuously prompt the user until you receive a valid integer.

 ![Exercise 3 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/odd.png)